hellgate75/track-your-tasks/README.md

 ### Goals ###

+This is a simple project, to demonstrate some features of MicroServices 12 Factors.
+We started with a few independent features and we are going to enlarge these features to reach the MS paradigm, completely.

 This service provide simple feature for insert of task execution stats such as task id and task duration in milliseconds.
 Service interface is composed by two end-points:
  * POST /tasks/add - insert end-point accepting a sample JSON as following: